TikTax28/TikTax28/README.md

 I'm Tommy Tran, a fourth-year Computer Science student from the Netherlands with a strong interest in software development, data engineering, and cybersecurity.
 I enjoy building practical, scalable solutions and learning new technologies through real-world projects.

 - 🔭 I’m currently working on ...
-Applying for software engineering internships in Japan 🇯🇵 Improving my skills in C#, Python, and web development Strengthening my understanding of concurrency, APIs, and cloud technologies
+Applying for software engineering internships Improving my skills in C#, Python, and web development Strengthening my understanding of concurrency, APIs, and cloud technologies